hackforla/accessibility/docs/wiki-and-issue-templates/issue-template-epic-apply-solution.md

 #### 1.04 Issue Template
 Title
 ```
-Dev: fix [REPLACE WITH Alert/Aria/Contrast Error/Error] on [REPLACE WITH PAGE NAME] page
+Dev: fix [REPLACE WITH ONE OF THESE CATEGORIES Alert/Aria/Contrast Error/Error](s): [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] on [REPLACE WITH PAGE NAME] page
 ```
 Body
 ````
 ### Overview
-We need to fix the [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error]: [REPLACE WITH Alert/Aria/Contrast Error/Error](s) on [REPLACE WITH PAGE NAME] so that page can be WCAG compliant.
+We need to fix the [REPLACE WITH ONE OF THESE CATEGORIES Alert/Aria/Contrast Error/Error](s): [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] on [REPLACE WITH PAGE NAME] so that page can be WCAG compliant.

 #### Details
 Category: [REPLACE WITH ONE OF THESE CATEGORIES Alert/Aria/Contrast Error/Error]